notsanta20/chatterbox_api/README.md

 ### CLIENT

-Where's Waldo app has can accessed from here <a href="https://github.com/notsanta20/chatterbox" target="_blank">ChatterBox</a>
+Client app has can accessed from here <a href="https://github.com/notsanta20/chatterbox" target="_blank">ChatterBox</a>

 ### Built With